kolenaIO/kolena/docs/dataset/core-concepts/index.md

 **Rank**: ranking leverages standardized scoring (z-score) to compare metrics from different distributions.
 Kolena uses the range of each metric to estimate its standard deviation which is used in calculating the z-score.

+**Filter Untested Datapoint**: this option allows you to rank your models only on datapoints that they were all tested on.
+Use this feature if its important to you to rank your models based on the datapoints they were tested on.

 **Metric Selection**: Kolena's model leaderboard allows you see the model rank based on specific metric groups.
 For instance you can group cost related metrics (such as `inference cost` or